 Fusarium patch can be treated with professional grade fungicide applied by a lawn care professional.

 Dry patch attacks during dry summers when the turf dries out but does not get wet again.

-The soil will be completely dry and hard, and any water applied will run off or sit on top of the lawn rather than penetrating the soil.
+The soil will be completely dry and hard.
+Any water applied will run off or sit on top of the lawn rather than penetrating the soil.
 You may notice brown patches in the lawn.

 Causes of dry patch may include pests, fungal diseases, and dog or fox urine.

 We treat dry patch with a wetting agent to help the water penetrate through the soil.
-To prevent it returning we recommend regular aeration of the soil to help the water pass through, and incorporating wetting agents into your lawn care regime.
+To prevent it returning we recommend regular aeration of the soil to help the water pass through.
+As well as incorporating wetting agents into your lawn care regime.

 A leather jacket is the lava stage of a crane fly, or daddy long legs as they are more commonly known.
 They feast on the roots of the grass plants and the grass will start to die.
 They are more common after a wet autumn.